qgis/QGIS-Documentation/docs/developers_guide/qtcreator.rst

 Press :guilabel:`Apply Configuration Changes`.

 By default, Qt Creator uses all the CPU cores available to speed the build with maximum parallelization.
-To avoid your computer freeze, you'd better specify a lesser number of cores.
+To avoid that your computer freezes, you should specify a smaller number of cores.
 Under the :guilabel:`Build Steps` section:

 #.
 Press the :menuselection:`Add build step -->` menu and select
    :guilabel:`Custom Process Step`